canonical/design.ubuntu.com/audiences/index.md

 #### There are more than 3 options

 For example, we consider the Desktop CD to be 50% Canonical, but the Server CD to be 80% Canonical.
-Your own Ubuntu remix CD’s might be 100% community.
+Your own Ubuntu remix CD&#8217;s might be 100% community.
 Pick an appropriate position that reflects accurately how much of the work was done by the Ubuntu community and how much by Canonical.
 If your work is part of the official project and represents the trademark, include some element of Canonical to indicate that.
 For example: an unofficial LoCo blog would be 100% community, but the Official Ubuntu Book would be 20% Canonical.

-#### It’s about the underlying work
+#### It&#8217;s about the underlying work

 Your materials will be describing a product, or a service, or an event, or a team.
 Your design should reflect the nature of that entity, not necessarily your own position.
-It’s not about reflecting your voice, it’s about reflecting the voice of the work itself.
+It&#8217;s not about reflecting your voice, it&#8217;s about reflecting the voice of the work itself.

 </div>
 </div>